Coca-Cola Global Intranet

 Bottom Section Design Thought Process & Rationale

-When viewed in non-editor mode, the “Create an event” element just appears as a blank event box.
-As an alternative, I think it would be nice to have a full calendar for anyone interested in seeing what is going on during the month.
-This creates an ease of access for anyone on the page.
-The idea of highlighting events that are coming up soon is something I liked, so in the new version I kept it.
+• When viewed in non-editor mode, the “Create an event” element just appears as a blank event box.
+As an alternative, it be easiest for the user to have a full calendar view for anyone interested in seeing events during the month.

 Original Webpage Design-Bottom section